Paula Raymond: Film

 Raymond's first acting role was as Bettina Bowman in Keep Smiling (1938), in which she was credited as Paula Rae Wright.
 In 1950, she signed a contract with MGM, where she played opposite leading men such as Cary Grant and Dick Powell.
 Early in her career, Raymond acted in film noir thrillers such as the cult classic City That Never Sleeps, and later in her career, she acted in horror films including Blood of Dracula's Castle.

 In 1950, Raymond played Cary Grant's leading lady in Crisis.
 MGM hoped to use the film to launch Raymond, whom they viewed as the next Norma Shearer, to stardom.
+The New York Times review, however, called her work in the film "utterly feeble."

 In 1952, she costarred in The Beast from 20,000 Fathoms.
-In 1954, she starred as Queen Berengaria in the film King Richard and the Crusaders.
+In 1954, she starred as Queen Berengaria in King Richard and the Crusaders.
 She also starred in the 1955 Western The Gun That Won the West.

 Raymond also used the screen name of Rae Patterson while working for Paramount Pictures.

 Television

 In the late 1950s and 1960s, Raymond appeared in many television shows including Perry Mason (five episodes), Maverick, Hawaiian Eye (five episodes), M Squad (three episodes) with Lee Marvin, 77 Sunset Strip (four episodes), as Martha Harrington in Peter Gunn season 1, episode 11, in 1958.
 She turned down the role of saloon keeper Kitty Russell in the long-running western classic series Gunsmoke and the role went instead to Amanda Blake.
 She said, "I didn't want to play a woman who worked in a saloon, week after week.
 I have a freckle on my face, and I sometimes put a beauty mark over it.
 They even put it on Amanda Blake, who finally got the part—although it was put on the opposite side from mine.
-I wanted them to soften the character but didn't think they’d do it.
+I wanted them to soften the character but didn't think they'd do it.
 As it turned out, the character wasn't a trashy woman at all.
 She was just the type I would have liked to have played."